 Janine holds an A.A. from Riverside City College, a B.A. from UC Riverside, an MFA from New York University, and a Ph.D. from the University of Houston, where she was a poetry editor for Gulf Coast: A Journal of Literature and Fine Arts.
 A Kundiman fellow, she is the recipient of a Paul and Daisy Soros Fellowship for New Americans, a Robert M. Hogge Faculty Teaching Award, a Howard Nemerov Scholarship (Sewanee Writers' Conference), an Inprint/Barthelme Fellowship in Poetry, a Cynthia Woods Mitchell Center Fellowship for Collaboration Among the Arts, a PAWA Manuel G. Flores Prize, an Academy of American Poets prize, a Dissertation Completion Fellowship, and other honors.

-She has taught creative writing, literature, and composition at Weber State University, New York University, and the University of Houston, as well as in the community with Writers in the Schools, Community~Word Project, Starworks Foundation, and Gluck Fellows Program for the Arts.
+She has taught creative writing, literature, and composition at Weber State University, New York University, and the University of Houston, as well as in the community with Writers in the Schools, Community-Word Project, the Starworks Fellowship Program, and the Gluck Fellows Program for the Arts.